SamVanheer/Quake/README.md

 This allows Software mode to work without depending on the MegaGraph Graphics Library, which is a precompiled static library exclusive to Windows.
 This ensures all code is compiled with the same compiler and allows Software mode to work on Linux.

-## Improved networking driver code on Windows.
+## Replaced networking system with GameNetworkingSockets

-The Winsock2 API is now used directly and the IPX driver has been removed (no longer supported by Windows).
+The platform-specific networking implementations have been replaced with GameNetworkingSockets.

 ## Replaced DirectSound, Wave and /dev/dsp sound APIs with OpenAL.